-The four NCHC Portz Scholars will be featured at a plenary session at the National Collegiate Honors Conference in the fall.
+The NCHC Portz Scholars are featured at a plenary session at the National Collegiate Honors Conference, held annually each fall.
 In addition, each Scholar receives a $250.00 stipend.
-The NCHC Portz Fund Committee will pay the Scholar’s conference registration fees, and the nominating institution agrees to make a good faith effort to defray travel expenses of the NCHC Portz Scholar.
+The NCHC Portz Fund Committee pays the Scholar’s conference registration fees.

 Past Portz Scholars from Kent State University

 "Abnormalities in the Growth and Development of the Proximal Femur: Comparing Ancient to Modern Populations and Their Incidences of Slipped Capital Femoral Epiphysis and Cam Deformity"

 “Evolution of Quorum Sensing Genes in the Genus Burkholderia”

 This project was designed to enhance our understanding of the evolution of quorum-sensing genes, using complete genomes of representatives of genus Burkholderia and several other closely related Proteobacteria.
 The study suggest adaptive diversification and specificity of CepIR systems, possibly driven by kin discrimination in the production of public goods, such as virulence proteins.

 Douglas Antibus, 2007

 "Microbial and Photochemical Transformations of Dissolved Organic Carbon in a Great Lakes Coastal Wetland (Old Woman Cree Ohio)"